 The Enrolment Committee may wish to interview applicants, seek reference statements from the current school and/or read the reports from the school currently attending.

 This is a special program for gifted and talented students.
 Admission to this program is at year 7 level only and the selection process involves a series of tests and an interview.
-Applications close on Friday 3rd May, 2013.
-Please go to the Gifted Students section of our webpage for timeline and general information.
+Applications close on Friday 1st May, 2015.
+Please register via the link on our website and go to the Gifted Students section of our webpage for timeline and general information.

 The Enrolment Committee may wish to interview applicants, seek referee statements from the current school and/or read the reports from the school currently attending.
 The head of Music may arrange for Curriculum (music) applicants to be auditioned.

-Applications for places in VCE will be considered by the VCE Enrolment Committee which is chaired by the Head of VCE.
+Applications for places in VCE will be considered by the Enrolment Committee.
 The Committee assesses applications on evidence provided of the applicant’s relative capacity to complete successfully the VCE course, the relative merit of each applicant, and the availability of places in the various subjects.
 Living in the zone or completing a successful enrolment application does not guarantee VCE subject choices.
 Many VCE subjects are filled by students currently enrolled at the school and therefore are not available to new enrolments.
 This possible limitation of subjects being available for selection must be taken into account when considering enrolment and it is recommended that other educational alternatives be taken into consideration.

-This school is recognised as a specialist Music School, and may be able to offer a small number of curriculum (music) places to students in Years 10, 11 and 12.
+This school is recognised as a specialist Music School, and may be able to offer a small number of curriculum (music) places to students in Years 8 - 12.
 Such applicants need to include detailed evidence of musical interest and ability.
 Auditions may occur.
 Students who accept Music Places also accept an obligation to participate in music activities and to study music (both theoretical and practical) to the Year 12 level.